 With one exception, no. Though it was once more common, in the US, Cambridge, Massachusetts is the only place which still uses Proportional Representation for governmental elections.
 Canada has had a number of referendums to consider moving to a proportional representation system in recent years, but to date none have passed.

-There are a few different types of multi-winner and at-large elections used in North America, but none of them offer proportional representation.
-The problem is that with these types of elections, the majority wins every single seat and everyone else ends up with no representation at all.
+There are a few different types of multi-winner and at-large elections used in North America, but aside from a few exceptions, these elections don't result in proportional representation.
+The problem is that with standard multi-winner elections where the election is conducted at-large, the majority faction generally will win every single seat and everyone else ends up with no representation at all.
 This is especially true because of our current "Choose-One-Only" voting method.
-To make matters even worse, at-large and multi-winner versions of our current plurality systems are actually worse at ensuring diverse councils than single-winner plurality voting where at least each district is accurately represented.
+At-Large Plurality voting is actually the worst method for electing diverse councils, and in terms of diverse representation it's significantly worse than single-winner plurality voting, where at least each district is accurately represented.

-We believe that any of these options with a star ballot would lead to much better representation, and we plan to help facilitate that discussion and include everyone who would like to have a seat at the table.
+We believe that any of the options above, implemented with a star ballot, would lead to much better representation.
 Any of the above options meet our 5 core criteria for voting systems: Equality, Accuracy, Honesty, Expressiveness, and Simplicity.
 Each option has pros and cons which are worth considering carefully.
-We plan to work together with the communities who will be directly affected to find the best option for each election.

 Is proportional representation right for statewide and national elections?